sakura1bgx/ComfyUI_FlipStreamViewer/README.md

 6. The 'preset' folder may be created in the current directory for saving and loading preset files.

+## Limitations

+- Please note that this tool is not designed with security measures against third-party attacks.
+Therefore, it should only be used for personal purposes within a secure network.
+- There is no save video function available; please customize your workflow as needed.

 ## Optional Custom Nodes dependencies

 The following custom nodes can be used as needed: